benedictaquino/cpp-primer/ch06/README.md

 sum(vec.begin(), vec.end(), 3.8);
 ```

+**Solution:**

+* (a) Illegal. `calc` only has one `double` parameter and this function call passes in two `double` arguments.

+* (b) Legal. `count` has a reference to `const string` parameter and a `char` parameter, and this function call passes in a `string` literal and a `char` literal as the arguments.

+* (c) Legal. `calc` takes a single `double` parameter and this function call passes an integer literal `66` as an argument which will be converted to a `double` in the function body.

+* (d) Legal. `sum` takes three parameters: two `vector<int>` iterators and an `int`.
+The first two arguments passed in the function call match the correct type, and the floating-point literal passed as the third argument will be truncated and converted to an `int`.

 **Exercise 6.20:** When should reference parameters be references to `const`?
 What happens if we make a parameter a plain reference when it could be a reference to `const`?

+**Solution:** Reference parameters should be references to `const` whenever we are not changing the referenced object inside the function body.
+If we make a parameter a plain reference when it could be a reference to `const`, then it will be unable to take in `const` objects as arguments.

 ### Section 6.2.4: Array Parameters